zesdigidev/ZSOM-M01-SELDetection/Readme.md

 4. A **"SEL detected!"** message will appear on the Serial Monitor.
 5. Press the button again to reset it before generating another SEL event.

+The above steps can be done on GUI as well instead of launching/using the Arduino IDE.

 ---

 ## 📁 Repository Contents

+- `GUI` — GUI executable file
 - `SEL_Detection/` — Arduino sketch files
 - `images/` — Board images (ZES ZSOM-M01 + ZSOM-M01-NS01A evaluation board)
 - `README.md` — This documentation